ADmad/cakephp-i18n/README.md

 This plugins provides:

-- Route class for generating and matching urls with language prefix.
+- A route class for generating and matching urls with language prefix.
-- Middleware which sets locale using `I18n::setLocale()` based on language prefix in URL and also provides redirection to appropriate URL with language prefix when accessing site root.
+- A middleware which sets locale using `I18n::setLocale()` based on language prefix in URL and also provides redirection to appropriate URL with language prefix when accessing site root.
-- Class for retrieving translation messages stored in database instead of po/mo files.
+- A class for retrieving translation messages stored in the database instead of using po/mo files.
-- Validation class for auto translating validation message.
+- A validation class for auto translating validation message.
 - A widget to generate select box with list of timezone identifiers.

 ## Installation